1980s Technology and Electronics

 A Canon Typestar 110 Electronic Typewriter from 1989

-Of course, these were the days when you had to use correction fluid (I used to buy the cheaper alternative to Tippex!), but using too much of it jut looked a right mess.
+Of course, these were the days when you had to use correction fluid (I used to buy the cheaper alternative to Tippex), but using too much of it just looked a right mess.
 I would end up with a basket full of screwed-up paper balls from trying to type just one letter!

-This Commodore 1520 Farbplotter (above) used a similar mechanism to the Atari 1020 plotter/printer.
+This Commodore 1520 Farbplotter (below) used a similar mechanism to the Atari 1020 plotter/printer.

 The dot matrix printer that I bought for my Atari ST in the early 90s was much better, though, and with some free public domain word processing software I was able to produce something half decent.
 The ribbons used to last for ages, too, making it much more economical that the inkjets and bubblejets of the 90s.
 Also, at this time the old 9 pin printers were being replaced by better quality 18 and 24 pin models with NLQ (Near Letter Quality) text.